 By controlling the angle of the blades, you can turn the boat on the spot.
 Hence called the “angle of attack”.

 You can move the boat sideways (or in any direction) without turning it around.
 This feature is very useful in tight spaces.

 Careers on Tugs

 Depending on the categories and size, tugboats are normally manned by four people.
-Some of them have a seven day on and off contract while others take on a three month basis.
+Their working schedules are quite different than merchant vessels.
+Some of them have a seven-day on and off contract while others take on a three-month basis.

 Different tug types have different salary brackets just like other salaries of seafarers.
-Harbor and escort tugs are normally manned with 4 crews: Deckhand, Chief Engineer, Chief Mate which acts like second Captain and the Captain.
+Harbor and escort tugs are normally manned by 4 crews: Deckhand, Chief Engineer, Chief Mate who acts like the second Captain, and the Captain.

 A deckhand’s salary is about $1,000 per month.
 Sometimes, it reaches a high of $2,400.

 The salary is dependent on many factors.
-There various seaman jobsites online to get a grasp of the available positions for various types of boats.
+There are various seaman online job sites to get a grasp of the available positions for various types of boats.

 Tugboats: An Economic Engine

-Tugboats are an indispensable part in our shipping industry.
+Tugboats are an indispensable part of our shipping industry.
 They are small in size yet their power and versatility contribute to the safety of ships going in and out of port.